csantanapr/cordova-blog/README.md

     # only the first time or when the Gemfile is updated.
     $ sudo bundle install

-    # compile the site.
+    # build and serve the site.
-    $ rake build
+    $ jekyll serve --baseurl ''

     # Test
-    # the site is generated in `public/` with an index.html file that
+    # the site is generated in `_site/`
-    # can be opened as a local file in your browser.
+    # can be preview with http://localhost:4000/
-    $ open public/index.html

 How to update GitHub Pages